#led #sled #led-driver #api #math

 What Sled does not do:

-- It does not interface directly with your GPIO pins to control your LED hardware.
+• It does not interface directly with your GPIO pins to control your LED hardware.
 Each project will be different, so it's up to you to bring your own glue.
-Check out my personal raspberry pi implementation to get an idea of what that might look like.
+Check out the Raspberry Pi example to get an idea what that might look like.

 This project is still somewhat early in development so please report any bugs you discover!
 Pull requests are more than welcome!